-A Barcelona classic and often appearing in the top 10 lists of best bars in the world, this is like stepping back in time.
-The bar is a decent size with panelled walls, leather chairs and banquettes, a long bar, retro and classic artwork and a jazzy, 1930s vibe.
-As the name suggests, it has become famous because of its excellent Dry Martinis (gin is best, obviously) and they even have a digital counter clocking up in real time every Dry Martini they have served.
+A classic among Barcelona cocktail bars, often appearing in the top 10 lists of best bars in the world, Dry Martini is like stepping back in time.
+The bar is a decent size with panelled walls, leather chairs and banquettes.
+It has a long bar, retro and classic artwork and a jazzy, 1930s vibe.
+As the name suggests, it has become famous because of its excellent Dry Martinis (gin is best, obviously).
+And it even has a digital counter clocking up in real time every Dry Martini served.

 Waiters are in white jackets, food is of the elegant tapas variety and prices match the salubrious atmosphere.
-In addition to their classic martinis, they have a good selection of gins served up in classic tumblers with Schweppes Premium tonic water (paid link) as standard.
+In addition to classic martinis, they have a good selection of gins served up in classic tumblers.
+Schweppes Premium tonic water (paid link) is standard.

-This place gets busy, especially later – so get there early for a seat.
-Service can be a bit patchy but if you’re patient, you’ll be rewarded with a well-made gin and tonic, a classic evening and a great cocktail.
-And if you’re in the mood and can get a table, try out the Speakeasy restaurant, hidden behind a door in the panelled wall.
+This place gets busy, especially later, so get there early for a seat.
+Service can be a bit patchy.
+But if you’re patient, you’ll get a well-made gin and tonic, a classic evening and a great cocktail.
+And if you’re in the mood and can get a table, try out the Speakeasy restaurant.
+It’s hidden behind a door in the panelled wall.
 Another connection to the 1930s.

-We started off the evening with a round of Tanqueray 10s (paid link) served with tonic and garnished modestly with a thinly sliced lemon wheel and poured down a “gin spoon” over large lumps of cocktail ice.
+We started off the evening with a round of Tanqueray 10s (paid link).
+The drinks came with tonic, garnished modestly with a thinly sliced lemon wheel and poured down a “gin spoon” over large lumps of cocktail ice.

-All the G&Ts were bought to the table by the waiter and presented on a small tray, free poured direct to the glass and with a decent measure of gin in each.
+The waiter brought all the G&Ts to the table and presented them on a small tray, free poured direct to the glass.
+And with a decent measure of gin in each.

 We all agreed that it was a great way to start the evening.
-Also, Tanqueray 10 was especially created as the perfect gin for a Dry Martini, so we were in the right place and were delighted with the citrus notes, the lime and grapefruit and the heavy juniper, all balanced nicely with the creaminess of the chamomile and the savoury notes from the coriander.
+Tanqueray 10 was especially created as the perfect gin for a Dry Martini, so we were in the right place.
+We enjoyed the citrus notes, the lime and grapefruit and the heavy juniper, all balanced nicely with the creaminess of the chamomile and the savoury notes from the coriander.

 Afterwards, we ordered a round of different gin cocktails, some of which we had never tried or heard of before.
 Here are our thoughts:

-The Foxtrot was the most refreshing and aromatic of our drinks, and what made it special was the roof of frozen tonic and lime that brought out the citrus notes of orange and grapefruit and the powerful lime zestiness.
+The Foxtrot was the most refreshing and aromatic of our drinks.
+What made it special was the roof of frozen tonic and lime that brought out the citrus notes of orange and grapefruit and the powerful lime zestiness.

-As we drank it, the lime came through loud and clear and for some of us it had notes of mojito, for others it was a bigger hit of lime, similar to a gimlet, which receded after the ice had started to melt, resulting in a better balanced and blended drink that retained its characteristic citrus sharpness.
+As we drank it, the lime came through loud and clear.
+For some of us it had notes of mojito.
+For others it was a bigger hit of lime, similar to a gimlet, which receded after the ice had started to melt, resulting in a better balanced and blended drink that retained its characteristic citrus sharpness.